timi-codes/wiw-shift/README.md

 # Area of improvement
  - Test all utility functions
- - improve the split shift function to be recursive till end date is exhausted.
+ - improve the split shift time complexity
- - Handle day shift and overlapping dates
+ - Handle day light savings and invalid dates